t-kirschner/CherryBanks/README.md

 # CherryBanks
 Project for university lecture.
-Represents simple bank account system in OOP.
+Represents simple bank account system in OOP:
+- adding and deleting customers to/from bank
+- choosing customers and adding/deleting different types of bank accounts
+- deposit and withdraw amounts to/from accounts
+- data is collected from console input
+- actions are displayed on console output

 To run the Kotlin application on the Java Virtual Machine (JVM), you must first ensure that you have the required development tools and libraries installed.
 These include: